 All SECOORA members and PIs represent their institutions, peers, and/or interest groups in SECOORA decision-making and serve as ambassadors for SECOORA and IOOS.
-RA staff, PIs and partners actively engage in local, regional and national stakeholder groups (e.g. NOAA SECART, Florida Atlantic Coast Telemetry (FACT), Integrated Tracking of Aquatic Animals in the GOM (iTAG), local American Meteorological Society, Marine Technology Society, etc.), which help SECOORA establish priorities, identify leveraging opportunities, and reduce redundant efforts in our region.
-Examples of prioritization activities include: SECOORA leading SOCAN in partnership with NOAA's OA Program; in cooperation with FACT, GA DNR, and the Smithsonian Environmental Research Center, SECOORA members are adding acoustic receivers to moorings in Onslow Bay, NC and northern Long Bay, NC to increase fisheries tracking efforts and fill geographic gaps in the animal telemetry network; and, SECOORA will host the FACT website beginning later this year.
+RA staff, PIs, and partners actively engage in local, regional, and national stakeholder groups (e.g. NOAA SECART, Florida Atlantic Coast Telemetry (FACT), Integrated Tracking of Aquatic Animals in the GOM (iTAG), local American Meteorological Society, Marine Technology Society, etc.), which help SECOORA establish priorities, identify leveraging opportunities, and reduce redundant efforts in our region.
+Examples of prioritization activities include: SECOORA leading SOCAN in partnership with NOAA's OA Program; in cooperation with FACT, GA DNR, and the Smithsonian Environmental Research Center, SECOORA members added acoustic receivers to moorings in Onslow Bay, NC to increase fisheries tracking efforts and fill geographic gaps in the animal telemetry network; and, SECOORA hosting the FACT website (http://secoora.org/fact), the FACT telemetry node, and actively participates in FACT meetings.

 SECOORA uses formal and informal communications to engage members and stakeholders.
-Communication activities and products include an annual report, 2 informational one-pagers and other print material, presentations at meetings, press releases, e-newsletters and content for website and various social media outlets.
+Communication activities and products include an annual report,2 informational one-pagers and other print material, presentations at meetings, press releases, e-newsletters, a webinar series, and content for website and various social media outlets.
 Finally, SECOORA regularly surveys3 users and stakeholders regarding priorities and requirements.
 These efforts increase stakeholders' awareness of observing activities and their relevance.